 - Means you will have to take time off here and there for flare ups in the future;

-- You sustained an injury, even a minor injury, that results in you needing assistance with your personal care or your domestic duties (ie. your personal care tasks, or tasks involving cleaning and maintaining your home, motor vehicle or yard).
+- An injury that results in you needing assistance with your personal care or your domestic duties (e.g. your personal care tasks, or tasks involving cleaning and maintaining your home, motor vehicle or yard).

-- A 53 year old lady, who worked as a data processor, sustained a minor whiplash injury to her neck, when involved in a motor vehicle accident at Highgate Hill in Brisbane on her way to work.
+A 53 year old client, who worked as a data processor, sustained a minor whiplash injury to her neck, when involved in a motor vehicle accident at High gate Hill in Brisbane on her way to work.
 A car just suddenly pulled out in front of her, leaving her no time to stop and a collision occurred.
-We will call this lady "Carol" for the purpose of our story.

-- Carol had a couple of days off work following the accident and after a few weeks her neck injury seemed to resolve.
-She told us that she would still get some niggles of pain and a stiff neck if she did a lot of exertive activity and her neck would get a bit stiff and sore by the end of her shift doing her data processing work.
-Carol was not certain if she wanted to bring a claim but finally she made the decision to do so.
+The client had a couple of days off work following the accident and after a few weeks her neck injury seemed to resolve.
+The client told us that she would still get some pain and a stiff neck if she did a lot of exertive activity.
+The client was not certain if she wanted to bring a claim but finally she made the decision to do so.

-- Carol settled her claim with the CTP insurer of the at fault vehicle, receiving $110,000 in compensation for her whiplash injury and was very pleased that she ended up bringing her claim.
-She said it meant she could now take time off when she needed because she had that compensation to fall back on.
+We settled her claim with the CTP insurer of the at fault vehicle, receiving $110,000 in compensation for her whiplash injury and the client was very pleased that she ended up bringing her claim.
+The client could now take time off to heal properly with compensation to fall back on.